harpreetsodhi/ChangeMyPet-Deep-Learning-Model/README.md

 ```shell
     biggan256-release.pt    # download this for generating 256*256 images
 ```
-- Upload the .pt file to your google drive.
+- Upload the biggan256-release.pt file to your google drive.
 - Open Main.ipynb file in Google Colab or your Jupyter Notebook and run it.
 Comments are added to the file as needed.

 # References